web-dave/blog/remote-setup.md

 ## My computer and Monitor

-I use a [Surface Book 2](https://www.microsoft.com/de-de/p/surface-book-2/8mcpzjjcc98c) for my all day work and I love it.
+I use a [Surface Book 3](https://www.microsoft.com/de-de/p/surface-book-3/8XBW9G3Z71F1) for my all day work and I love it.
 It has two USB 3.0 ports.
-In my home office I plug it in to a [Surface Dock](https://www.microsoft.com/de-de/p/surface-dock/8qrh2npz0s0p) to use a second monitor (Benq GL2450) which is mounted on the wall with a mounting arm found on ebay.
+In my home office I plug it in to a [Surface Dock 2](https://www.microsoft.com/de-de/p/surface-dock-2/8qd908364sg2) to use a second monitor (Benq GL2450) which is mounted on the wall with a mounting arm found on ebay.
 ## Keyboard and Mouse

 I love slim keyboards.